PrathameshKhole/PrathameshKhole.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hello!
 I am a graduate student in Computer Science and Engineering at the [University of California, Santa Cruz](https://www.ucsc.edu/).
 I hold a Bachelor's degree in Computer Science with distinction from the [Pune Institute of Computer Technology](https://pict.edu/), affiliated with the [Savitribai Phule Pune University](http://www.unipune.ac.in/), formerly known as the [University of Pune](http://www.unipune.ac.in/).
-My education has honed my technical skills and fostered a passion for innovation in technology.

 As a master student, I am currently a part of Professor [Razvan Marinescu](https://razvanmarinescu.com/)'s lab at UCSC, and working on differentiable medical image scan simulators.